BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

-By a \textbf{quiver} $Q$ we mean a pair of finite sets $Q_1$ and $Q_0$ (the arrows and vertices respectively) along with a pair of morphisms $s,t\colon Q_1\rightarrow Q_0$ taking each arrow to its source and target, respectively.
+In this section we fix some notation regarding quiver representations.
+By a quiver $Q$ we mean a pair of finite sets $Q_1$ and $Q_0$ (the arrows and vertices respectively) along with a pair of morphisms $s,t\colon Q_1\rightarrow Q_0$ taking each arrow to its source and target, respectively.
 We say that $Q$ is symmetric if for every pair of vertices $i,j\in Q_0$ there are as many arrows $a$ satisfying $s(a)=i$ and $t(a)=j$ as there are arrows satisfying $s(a)=j$ and $t(a)=i$.

-We refer to elements $\dd\in\dvs$ as \textbf{dimension vectors}.
-We define a bilinear form on the set of dimension vectors by
+We refer to elements $\dd\in\dvs$ as dimension vectors.
+We denote the Euler form and its symmetrisation, respectively, on the set of dimension vectors by